 - perfusion status of hand

-figures: demonstrating normal AIN and abnormal AIN function (right).
+Figure: Demonstration of normal anterior interosseous nerve (AIN) and abnormal AIN function (right).
 In the figure at the right, the IP joint of the thumb and the DIP joint of the index finger will not flex normally when the AIN is injured.
 When the AIN is injured the flexor pollicis longus and flexor digitorum profundus do not work and thus the patient cannot make an "OK" sign.

 Fractures of the ulnar and radial shaft can occur across all age groups, but are most common in children.
 Indeed, mid-shaft forearm fractures are among the most common type of fracture in children.
 This type of injury is most often the consequence of direct trauma, frequentyly from a fall on an outstretched hand from a large height.